121onto/sec-diff/Readme.md

 ![Alt text](/public/Screenshot.png?raw=true "Bazzarvoice, Inc.")

-SEC Diff uses Wikipedia's diff engine to render diffs of SEC filings form one period to the next.
-The tool is useful for uncovering subtle changes to corporate strategy that management does not address during conference calls.
+SEC Diff uses Wikipedia's diff engine to render diffs of SEC filings from one period to the next.
+The tool is useful for uncovering subtle changes in corporate strategy that management may not address elsewhere.

 Install
 -------